Systems of Twinned Systems: A Systematic Literature Review: Background and related work

 Since then, the scope of DTs has expanded.
-More recent work explores advanced forms of DTs that enable prediction, autonomous operation, and the ability to adapt and improve in response to changing conditions~\cite{david2023towards} and disruptions~\cite{grassi2024conceptual}.
-These developments position DTs not only as monitoring tools but as adaptive agents in complex cyber-physical environments, such as smart ecosystems~\cite{michael2024smart}.
+More recent work explores advanced forms of DTs that enable prediction, autonomous operation, and the ability to adapt and improve in response to disruptions \cite{grassi2024conceptual}.
+These developments position DTs not only as monitoring tools but as adaptive agents within complex cyber-physical environments.

 Despite their growing adoption, DTs face several technical and organizational challenges.
-These include the lack of interoperability standards~\cite{david2024interoperability}, concerns about data privacy and security, and difficulties in scaling DTs for large, heterogeneous systems \cite{fuller2020digital}.
+These include the lack of interoperability standards, concerns about data privacy and security, and difficulties in scaling DTs for large, heterogeneous systems \cite{fuller2020digital}.
 The absence of unified development practices further complicates cross-domain deployment.
 Overcoming these barriers requires more scalable and coordinated DT architectures, pushing current efforts toward broader integration across distributed systems and domains.